-A tasty twist on a classic – This Strawberry Monkey Bread with deliciously macerated strawberries is perfect for breakfast or brunch!
+A fruity twist on a classic – This Strawberry Monkey Bread with deliciously macerated strawberries is perfect for breakfast or brunch.

-First, do you know what Monkey Bread is?
+First, do you know what monkey bread is?
 Let me school you.
-Monkey Bread are balls of yeasted dough, dipped in butter and rolled in sugar or cinnamon sugar.
-These balls of sugary dough are layered in a pan, allowed to puff up, and then baked.
-Heat melts and caramelizes the sugar, helps expand the dough.
-The scent of dough and sugar is intoxicating.
+Monkey bread is balls of dough, dipped in butter and rolled in sugar or cinnamon sugar.
+These balls of sugary dough are layered in a pan, then puff up as they bake.
+Heat melts and caramelizes the sugar, making the bread gooey and delicious.

-Now picture this: Macerated strawberries mixed with vanilla bean paste nestled in between two layers of dough rolled in sugar.
+Now picture this: Macerated strawberries mixed with vanilla extract, nestled in between two layers of biscuit dough rolled in sugar.
 When this bakes, the strawberries release their juices and infuse it into the dough.
 And if that’s not enough, this monkey bread is glazed with a cream cheese filling mixed with strawberry puree.

 Strawberry Monkey Bread

 No ratings yet